More often than not, love happens unexpectedly.

-Moreover, they cannot seek adjustment of status to permanent residence – unless he or she is the spouse, child under 21, or parent of a U.S. citizen.
+In addition, immigrants can only can seek to win permanent resident status only if he or she is an immediate relative of a U.S. citizen – that is the spouse, child under 21, or parent of a U.S. citizen.

-If the family-based petition is filed within the 90 days authorized under the VWP, an immigrant is allowed to have his case reviewed by an immigration judge when the government seeks to deport him.
+If a family-based petition had been filed within the 90 days authorized under the VWP, an immigrant would be allowed to have his case reviewed by an immigration judge if the U.S. Customs And Enforcement (ICE) seeks to deport him.

-After 90 days, the VWP entrant is not entitled to an immigration court hearing or to having his application reviewed by an immigration judge.
+After 90 days, the VWP entrant was not entitled to an immigration court hearing or to having his application reviewed by an immigration judge.

 Having practiced deportation defense for nearly two decades, this 90-day policy has never made sense to me.